According to the Arthritis Foundation, osteoarthritis affects about 27 million Americans.

 These steps help to make sure that the foot is properly supported, cutting down on foot or ankle injuries.

-Buying a pair of athletic shoes
+Buying athletic shoes

 Special inserts can sometimes be added to shoes to help improve the mobility of the wearer.